GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16e_data_presentation_Gene_synteny.md

 ### Build a sulfur assimilation gene alignment figure to investigate gene synteny using `R`

 When investigating the evolution of genomes, we sometimes want to consider not only the presence/absence of genes in a genome, but also how they are arranged in an operon.
-For this exercise, we are going to visualise several sulfur assimilation genes from bin_4, bin_5 and bin_7, comparing their arrangement among the organisms.
+For this exercise, we are going to visualise several sulfur assimilation genes from our MAGs and compare their arrangements.

+This exercise involves the use of commands in `bash` and `R`.
+In the first part, we will need to find and parse gene coordinates in `bash`.
+This is followed by data wrangling and plot generation in `R`.

-For this exercise, navigate to the folder `11.data_presentation/gene_synteny/`.
-You have been provided with a copy of the `prodigal` gene predictions for each of the bins (`.faa` files), an annotation output table using multiple databases (`.aa` files), a small table of the annotation of some key genes of interest (`cys.txt` files), and blastn output (`blast*.txt`) comparing the genes of interest from these organisms.
+For this exercise, navigate to the directory `11.data_presentation/gene_synteny/`.
+You have been provided with a copy of the `prodigal` gene predictions for each of the bins (`.faa` files), an annotation output table using multiple databases (`.aa` files), a small table of the annotation of some key genes of interest (`cys.txt` files), and tBLASTx output (`blast*.txt`) comparing the genes of interest from these organisms.
 The annotation files were created by manually searching the annotations obtained in the previous exercises.

 !!! note "Note"